 Drinking the local water

 Those living in the United States, Canada, and Western Europe appreciate the high health standards of tap water.
-With the turn of a knob, we enjoy high-quality water without the worry of bacteria or pollutants.
-However, not every destination enjoys the same quality standards.
+But not every destination enjoys the same standard of cleanliness and living.

 Some developing nations do not have the infrastructure many travelers are accustomed to at home, meaning the tap water may be compromised.
 As a result, those who drink tap water may become sick rather quickly due to bacteria and other uncommon threats..

 Traveling to a new destination can be exhilarating.
 In the excitement, those on a tight schedule may not want to get sleep while they explore, leading them to do one of two things: either give up regular sleep habits entirely, or use caffeine to fight jet lag.

 Traveling across time zones - especially from one continent to another - can contribute to serious jet lag.
 Despite this, adults still require a minimum amount of sleep in order to properly function.
 Cutting back on sleep won't help, as a "sleep debt" can cause fatigue, difficulty concentrating, and even drowsiness during the day.